lsst-ts/observatory-ops-docs/Simonyi/Components/PDU-Outlet-Mapping.rst

 .. warning::

     Never turn off outlets 11 and 12.
-These are only used by IT.
+These are used **only** by the IT Team.

 This procedure was last modified on |today|.